garyhtou/Form-Burrito/README.md

 # Form Burrito (WIP)

-Seamless custom domains/urls for your Typeforms and Google Forms.
+Seamless custom domains/urls for your Google Forms, Typeforms, and others!.

 A React app that embeds your forms on your domain and uses Firebase for auth and database.